Albuquerque Family Attorneys

 Click here to learn more about Child Custody.

-In a joint-custody case, finances are split more evenly between the two parents, but one parent may find that they’re still ordered to make payments to the other.
+However, one parent may find that they’re still ordered to make payments to the other.

 Click here to learn more about Child Support.